bonfiredog/high-streets/README.md

 # The Royal Borough Of Nighthead Traffic Authority
 ### _Printable, minature street signs for the neighbourhoods of house spiders that live at the junction of your ceiling and walls._

-During one of the lockdowns, I spent a lot of time looking at the upper portions of my living room, mostly because of the angle at which I was slumped on my sofa.
+During one of the lockdowns, I spent a lot of time looking at the upper portions of my living room: mostly because of the angle at which I was slumped on my sofa.

-[It must have been autumn](https://metro.co.uk/2022/08/23/sex-crazed-spiders-will-invade-uk-homes-this-autumn-17231453/), as all along the junction of the ceiling and walls were patient, utterly-still rows of house spiders, each surrounded by a bouquet of dead fruitflies (I was, like the rest of the UK, trying to get healthier: the house was full of slowly-softening kiwis).
+[It must have been autumn](https://metro.co.uk/2022/08/23/sex-crazed-spiders-will-invade-uk-homes-this-autumn-17231453/), as all along the junction of the ceiling and walls were patient, utterly-still rows of house spiders, each surrounded by a bouquet of dead fruitflies (I was, like the rest of the UK, trying to get healthier, and the house was full of slowly-liquefying bananas).

 In all the time I spent watching them, I never saw one spider attack another, or intrude into the four inches of empty space that surrounded each territory.
 Soon, the line of each wall/ceiling began to look, for all the world, like a long street of polite, mind-their-own-business neighbours.
 Thinking about them this way, even if it didn't cure my lifelong arachnophobia, certainly made me happier to share space with them.
 Anthropomorphism has its uses.